elixir-lang/elixir/README.md

 ## Cache directive

 Elixir has a cache directive that takes a snapshot of a file after it was loaded in memory.
-The main reason for such directive is too dramatically increase boot time.
+The main reason for such directive is too dramatically decrease boot time.
 You can enable it in any file by adding to the **first** line:

     % elixir: cache